 Are you excited to organize one of these events, but not sure where to start?
 We hope that our Christmas program ideas are helpful.
 But you can also check out our free guide to successfully planning a church event:

 And if you need any seating or furniture for your event, let ChurchPlaza be your trusted source.
-We have folding tables, stages and risers, and event seating.
+We have event folding tables and chairs, stages and risers, and stackable banquet chairs.
 Ask about our Quick Ship options if you need chairs quickly.
 Call us at 1-800-927-6775 to order, or fill out a contact form on our website.